Prash88/repo-search/README.md

 # repo-search

 To run the code
-docker-compose up --build
+`docker-compose up --build`

+This ll start the docker container with repo server running at port 8080

+Then run the following commands

+`cd repo-search`

+`npm install`

+To run ios app

+`npm run ios`

-Then run web app from browser in
+To run android app

-docker-compose up
+`npm run ios`